 I love talking with women from all over the world and helping them on their journey to recovery.Michelle Waterstreet| Email

-Michelle, who joined Vital Health Institute in August of 2002, is the first point of contact for every patient looking for answers to her health care concerns.
-She is caring and compassionate as well as highly skilled, resourceful, and knowledgeable concerning every aspect of Vital Health Institute’s programs.
+Michelle, who joined Vital Health Endometriosis Center in August of 2002, is the first point of contact for every patient looking for answers to her health care concerns.
+She is caring and compassionate as well as highly skilled, resourceful, and knowledgeable concerning every aspect of Vital Health Endometriosis Center’s programs.

 Michelle works with patients individually to map out and explain every facet of the patient experience.
 She ensures no details are overlooked and no patient’s question is left unanswered.
 She patiently counsels women about their medical and financial concerns, ensuring they are comfortable and prepared to make educated decisions regarding their health care needs.
 Her years of experience advising patients are invaluable to women seeking to resolve their health issues and improve the quality of their lives.

-Prior to joining Vital Health Institute, Michelle was employed by Zhone Technologies (and Premisys Communications, prior to its acquisition by Zhone) for eight years in Project Management and Executive Administration capacities.
+Prior to joining Vital Health Endometriosis Center, Michelle was employed by Zhone Technologies (and Premisys Communications, prior to its acquisition by Zhone) for eight years in Project Management and Executive Administration capacities.

 Michelle graduated from Brigham Young University with a Bachelor of Science in Elementary Education and a minor in Spanish in 1992.
 She is a native Californian and has been living in the Bay Area for the last sixteen years.

 Endometriosis is one of the most common conditions affecting womankind.
 It is a disease that places a huge burden on the sufferer and a high cost on society.
 In order to help future generations of women it is time to take a fresh look at this disease, casting aside the misconceptions and embracing robust evidence-based medicine.Libby Hopton| Email Research & Education Program Endo Survival Guide